nunomourinho/ForensicVMServerAndClientDocs/docs/user/memory_dump_vm.rst

 4) Select as Data Source Type the "Memory Image File (Volatility)" and Press Next
 --------------------------------------------------------------------------------
-Select "Memory Image File (Volatility)" as the Data Source Type, then press "Next."
+In this step, you will specify the type of data you are importing.
+Select "Memory Image File (Volatility)" from the list of data source types, as this is the appropriate option for memory dumps.
+Once selected, click "Next."

 .. figure:: img/memory_dump_0010.jpg
    :alt: Select Memory Image File (Volatility)